Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Introduction

-This paper addresses this gap by characterizing interpretable extraction of EDA-like trends and cardiorespiratory components from facial thermal video.
+Motivated by this gap, this paper characterizes interpretable extraction of EDA-like trends and cardiorespiratory components from facial thermal video for operator-state awareness and adaptive HMI.
 We present a pipeline that detects facial landmarks in thermal frames, defines six anatomical regions of interest (ROIs), extracts ROI temperature traces by spatial aggregation, and applies temporal decomposition to separate slow sudomotor trends, cardiac-related components, and respiratory oscillations.
-We evaluate the approach on the SIMULATOR STUDY 1 (SIM1) dataset~\cite{taamneh2017SMI1}, a public corpus with facial thermal sequences and synchronized contact signals, covering 31 sessions from eight subjects under four driving conditions.
-The analysis compares 288 ROI-method configurations for EDA-like trends and a multi-ROI decomposition strategy for HR and BR, and reports agreement with contact references while examining the influence of condition, sex, and age group.
+We evaluate the approach on the SIMULATOR STUDY 1 (SIM1) dataset~\cite{taamneh2017SMI1}, covering 31 sessions from eight subjects under four driving conditions.
+The analysis compares 288 ROI--method configurations for EDA-like trends and a multi-ROI decomposition strategy for HR and BR, reporting agreement with synchronized contact references and examining task, sex, and age effects.
+The contributions of this work are:

+\begin{itemize} \item A unified and interpretable thermal pipeline for characterizing EDA-like trends, HR, and BR from the same facial thermal stream on a public driving-simulator dataset. \item A controlled comparison of 288 ROI--method configurations across six anatomical ROIs and eight extraction methods, providing empirical evidence on ROI selection, filtering choices, and task-dependent variability. \item A quantitative analysis of polarity inversion, thermodynamic lag, and performance bounds for thermal EDA, HR, and BR on SIM1, providing design guidance for adaptive HMI and future learning-based benchmarks. \end{itemize}